mprestin77/Deploy-Nvidia-RTX-virtual-workstation-on-OCI/README.md

   Note: in order to access Limits, Quotas and Usage you need to be a tenancy Admininstrator or to have a policy added for your user group to read LimitsAndUsageViewers

-For more information about quotas, see [Service Limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#ViewingYourServiceLimitsQuotasandUsage).
+For more information about service limits, see [Service Limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#ViewingYourServiceLimitsQuotasandUsage).

 Currently OCI GPU.A10 compute shapes support Oracle Linux, Ubuntu and Rocky Linux.
 Windows is supported by VM shapes only.